KyleM157/jettywatch/index.markdown

 | 13:27  | L      |         -0.07 |
 | 19:31  | H      |          3.71 |

 Possible leftovers.
-Model runs are too inconsistent to make any concrete statemnent, but if model heights trend up for Friday, the likelihood of leftovers trends up for Saturday.
+Model runs are too inconsistent to make any concrete calls, but if model heights trend up for Friday, the likelihood of leftovers trends up for Saturday.

+Wave heights if something like this were to occur would be in the chest high range in the AM and waist+ range in the PM.
+Expect numbers to move around some.

-Notes: This is likely to change, but it's a lot better than the last few model runs.
+Notes: This is likely to change, but it's been trending better.
+This would be really fun if it holds.
+Not the best timing on the high tide, but it's not a particularly high high-tide.

 Best board: TBD